clodonil/treinamento_tekton_pipelines/introducao.md

 Como uma estrutura nativa do Kubernetes, o Tekton ajuda a modernizar a entrega contínua, fornecendo especificações do setor para pipelines, fluxos de trabalho e outros elementos essenciais, tornando a implementação em vários provedores de cloud ou ambientes híbridos mais rápida e fácil.

+## Benificios de utilizar o Tekton

+* Customizable.
+Tekton entities are fully customizable, allowing for a high degree of flexibility.
+Platform engineers can define a highly detailed catalog of building blocks for developers to use in a wide variety of scenarios.

+* Reusable.
+Tekton entities are fully portable, so once defined, anyone within the organization can use a given pipeline and reuse its building blocks.
+This allows developers to quickly build complex pipelines without “reinventing the wheel.”

+* Expandable.
+Tekton Catalog is a community-driven repository of Tekton building blocks.
+You can quickly create new and expand existing pipelines using pre-made components from the Tekton Catalog.

+* Standardized.
+Tekton installs and runs as an extension on your Kubernetes cluster and uses the well-established Kubernetes resource model.
+Tekton workloads execute inside Kubernetes containers.

+* Scalable.
+To increase your workload capacity, you can simply add nodes to your cluster.
+Tekton scales with your cluster without the need to redefine your resource allocations or any other modifications to your pipelines.

 ## Componentes do Tekton